 Komatsu focuses on mining, military equipment, press machines, lasers, and thermoelectric generators.
 Its line of construction equipment includes bulldozers, dump trucks, hydraulic lifters, mini excavators, motor graders, and wheel loaders.
 It supports industries such as energy, forestry, manufacturing, quarrying, surface and underground mining, and material handling.

-Xuzhou Construction Machinery Group, or XCMG for short, is a Chinese corporation that ranks third worldwide in construction equipment sales at $15.16 billion as of 2020.
-Founded in 1943, it ranks 65th among the top 500 companies in China.
+Xuzhou Construction Machinery Group, or XCMG for short, is a Chinese corporation that ranks third worldwide in construction equipment sales.
+In 2023, XCMG’s main products held a 25.47% market share, up 1.93% from 2022.
+Founded in 1943, 15 of its equipment products now hold the highest market share in China, led by their milling machine and asphalt mixing station products.
 It developed China’s first tower crane, 10-ton steamroller, and 10-ton truck crane.

 Types of Equipment